chris-pilcher/chris-pilcher.github.io/_posts/2019-05-18-pull-request-chrome-extension.md

 # Code 👨‍💻

 The extension is a `manifest.json`, `content.js`, libs and 3 icon files.
+The code is available on [github.com/chris-pilcher/pr-title-chrome-extension](https://github.com/chris-pilcher/pr-title-chrome-extension/)

 `manifest.json`:
 {% highlight json %}